fadc80/heroes-gauge-e2e/README.md

 * heroes - Tour of Heroes
 * gauge - Gauge Project

-Start running the E2E tests provided by the Gauge Project (see instructions below), then we recommend visiting our [wiki][4] to learn how it works.
+Start running the E2E tests provided by the Gauge Project (see instructions below), then visit our [wiki][4] to learn how it works.

 ### Requirements